Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 • Compromising negotiation is the complete opposite of avoidance negotiation as it aims to discuss and earn common ground with the other party.

-• You can use the avoidance negotiation when the issue being discussed is not important.
+• You can use the avoidance negotiation when the issue is unimportant, the result will not be in your favor, or you need more time to get accurate information about the deal.

 The avoidance negotiation style is a strategic approach wherein one or both sides decide to step back or wait before discussing an issue.

-One or both parties disengages from negotiation, rather than confront or collaborate on the issue at hand.
+One or both parties disengage from negotiation, rather than confront or collaborate on the issue at hand.
 This is often used when the circumstances may not be favorable for direct negotiation.

 To put it simply, you negotiate by not acknowledging the negotiation.